- Founded 170 years ago, Western Union is the world's largest money transfer service.

 - Domestic transfers in Australia

 If you want your recipient to be able to pick up cash, online transfers start at $2.90 for small amounts (e.g. $100) whether you pay by POLi or card, but rise to $6 or more for amounts over $1,000 paid for using POLi, and as high as $14 when paying by card.
-Even higher fees may be charged for larger amounts transferred for cash pick-up in more unusual transfer destinations (e.g. Congo-Democratic Republic, Cook Islands), especially if you pay by card.
+Even higher fees may be charged for more significant amounts transferred for cash pick-up in more unusual transfer destinations (e.g. Congo-Democratic Republic, Cook Islands), especially if you pay by card.

 In some destination countries, funds may be transferred into a mobile wallet, resulting in lower transaction fees.
 Over-the-counter fees charged by Western Union agents may differ from online fees.